Bounding the quantum dimension with contextuality: Introduction

-This problem has been considered in different scenarios.
+The problem of estimating the Hilbert space dimension has been considered in different scenarios, and slightly different notions of dimension were involved.
 Brunner and coworkers introduced the concept of quantum ``dimension witnesses'' by providing lower bounds on the dimension of composite systems from the violation of Bell inequalities \cite{BPAGMS08, VP09}.
-This approach requires the preparation of a highly entangled state of two or more particles, and the nonlocality of this state is the resource which is used for the task.
+The nonlocal properties of the correlations produced are clearly the resource used for this task.
+As a consequence, even if the experimenter is able to access and manipulate many levels of her systems locally, but she is not able to entangle those levels, the above test fails to certify such a dimension.
+Such a task can therefore be interpreted as a test of the type of entanglement and correlations produced, namely, how many levels or degrees of freedom the experimenter is able to entangle.

-In a complementary scenario, several different states of a single particle are prepared and different measurements are carried out \cite{WCD08, GBHA10}.
+In a complementary scenario, several different states of a single particle are prepared and different measurements are carried out \cite{WCD08, GBHA10, BNV}.
 This approach has also recently been implemented using photons \cite{HGMBAT12, ABCB12}.
-In this situation, the information encoded in the different state preparations can be viewed as the resource \cite{WCD08} for testing the quantum dimension.
+In this situation, the dimension of the system can be interpreted as the dimension of the set of states the experimenter is able to prepare.

 As a third possibility, also the continuous time evolution can be used to bound the dimension of a quantum system \cite{WP09}.
+In this case, the relevant notion of dimension is that of the set of states generated by the dynamical evolution of the system.

-In this paper we show that quantum contextuality can be used as a resource for bounding the dimension of quantum systems.
-Contextuality is a genuine quantum phenomenon leading to the Kochen-Specker theorem, which states that quantum mechanics is in contradiction to non-contextual hidden variable (NCHV) models \cite{Specker60, Bell66, KS67, LSW11}.
-In fact, already in the first formulation of this theorem the dimension of the system plays a central role \cite{Specker60}.
+In this paper we focus on sequential measurements on a single system, a type of measurements used in tests of quantum contextuality, and we show how they can be used for bounding the dimension of quantum systems.
+Quantum contextuality is a genuine quantum effect leading to the Kochen-Specker theorem, which states that quantum mechanics is in contradiction to non-contextual hidden variable (NCHV) models \cite{Specker60, gleason, Bell66, KS67, LSW11}.
+In fact, already in the first formulation of the theorem the dimension plays a central role \cite{Specker60}.